yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 Still as one private pilot says:

->We naughty kids making ga more fun in Singapore hahaha
+>We naughty kids making GA more fun in Singapore hahaha

 ## Conclusion